davidegc1/NFL-Game-Predictor/README.md

 One of the main challenges was balancing the classes and preventing overfitting, as the dataset had slight class imbalance.
 Techniques like dropout layers and L1 regularization were crucial to improving model robustness.

+## Acknowledgements

+Special thanks to Professor Zoran Djordjevic and colleagues who supported the project.